• Skip to primary navigation

 Burgundy?
 Poultry or mushroom-based dishes.

-Unique pairings to elevate your dining experience.
+Unique pairings to improve your dining experience.

 From the subtle variations in location, grapes used, and taste to the overall production process and final product characteristics, we can see that Merlot and Burgundy wine are two distinctly different types of wine.